Tongan Kava Ceremony-Taumafa Kava: Contemporary and political use

 The Royal Tongan kava ceremony is still politically significant as it is the ritualized installation of the monarch of Tonga along with the chiefly nobility.
-The king and nobles are the traditional landholders and may hold government positions within Tongan constitutional monarchy as afforded them according to chiefly right.
+The King and nobles are the traditional landholders and may hold government positions within the Tongan constitutional monarchy as afforded them according to chiefly right.
 Since the days of Tonga's great unifier, George Tupou I, the monarchs of Tonga have used the kava ceremony to continue to establish their political power and influence in the kingdom, arranging and rearranging traditional seating as well as holding grand kava ceremonies in which chiefs will pledge their loyalty.
-During the investiture of Queen Sālote Tupou III at her Taumafa Kava, there were many of the high ranking chiefs who were not present as a form of political rebellion, however, years later the Queen, after much political maneuvering and hard work to attain loyalty from the great chiefs, a grand kava ceremony was held at which all chiefs from all the islands of the Tongan archipelago were expected to attend to show their allegiance and loyalty to Queen and country.
+During the investiture of Queen Sālote Tupou III at her Taumafa Kava, many of the high-ranking chiefs were not present as a form of political rebellion; however, years later, after much political maneuvering by the Queen to attain loyalty from the great chiefs, a grand kava ceremony was held at which all chiefs from all the islands of the Tongan archipelago were expected to attend to show their allegiance and loyalty to Queen and country.
 Strategic and contemporary Taumafa Kava performance since the days of George Tupou I and his great-great-granddaughter, Sālote Tupou III, is in effect acts of defiance against the colonial forms of leadership acquisition and election.
-The choice to continually use the Taumafa Kava as the preferred form of installing the monarch and chiefs, is a form of indigenous agency and sovereignty performed by the native people themselves in spite of the many Papālangi, European, modes of governance as enacted in government.
+The choice to continually use the Taumafa Kava as the preferred form of installing the monarch and chiefs is a form of indigenous agency and sovereignty performed by the native people themselves in spite of the many Palangi (European) modes of governance as enacted in government.